(By Dave, 10-15 min)

 If we are introspective and honest, it seems David’s message has two sides.
 The first is the obvious one of hope that no matter the villains we face, be they internal or external, faith in God will thwart their dominance over us.
 The second is less obvious.
 Every time we feel somehow pleased when injustice or temper causes us to dress down another person, are we contributing to that person’s suffering and enjoying it?
 Are we sometimes lions and bulls?
 Oh my, I think I prefer the obvious side of David’s message.
 Still, as I review memories from my past I wonder.

 I hope this take on an old Psalm was meaningful for you today.
 If you are struggling with villains internal or external, remember that for the faithful God will always answer.
-He surely did for David thousands of years ago, for a skinny Christian kid with a necktie over 50 years ago, for a Christian journalist a couple of years ago, and he will for you today.
+He surely did for David thousands of years ago, for a skinny Christian kid with a necktie over 50 years ago, and he will for you today.

 Blessings to you all in your faith journey,